 CNS is offering a Diploma Course on Yoga Education.
 The entire course can be completed in about a year or so.
 On successful completion of studies (or course requirements), AMGK will issue a Diploma in Yoga-Education.
+The course consists of 10 modules as follows:

 The first two modules were covered at a recent Yoga Intensive.
 The next Yoga Intensive session will take place July 1- 12 and will cover Modules 3-5.